Kodiologist/mt_repl/README.rst

 When the mod is enabled, use the chat command ``/repl`` in-game, then run the included Python script ``repl.py`` in another terminal window, which should display a prompt.

 To quit from the Python script, hit Control-D to signal EOF or enter the special input ``quit``.
-This will also terminate the REPL on the Minetest side, so you'll restart it (by saying ``/repl``) if you want to use it again.
+This will also terminate the REPL on the Minetest side, so you'll need to restart it (by saying ``/repl``) if you want to use it again.

 If you put a Lua script named ``.mt_replrc`` in your home directory, it will be run each time the REPL starts up.
 See ``rc-example.lua``.